d2l-ai/d2l-en/chapter_optimization/optimization-intro.md

 ### Saddle Points

 Besides local minima, saddle points are another reason for gradients to vanish.
-A [saddle point](https://en.wikipedia.org/wiki/Saddle_point) is any location where all gradients of a function vanish but which is neither a global nor a local minimum.
+A *saddle point* is any location where all gradients of a function vanish but which is neither a global nor a local minimum.
 Consider the function $f(x) = x^3$.
 Its first and second derivative vanish for $x=0$.
-Optimization might stall at the point, even though it is not a minimum.
+Optimization might stall at this point, even though it is not a minimum.

 ```{.python .input}
 #@tab all